lcs-vcloutier/LCSMarket/README.md

 ### Testing Sign-In with Google

+ - Important: When using a Mac with Apple Silicon (M1 chip and later) you will need to [open Xcode using Rosetta][21] in order to compile this project.
+This is required because the Sign-In with Google framework still contains some Intel-specific code.
+To open Xcode with Rosetta, you can enable the necessary setting using the Get Info inspector: select Xcode in the Finder, then from the toolbar, choose File > Get Info (⌘I).

 1. Google Sign-In can now be tested using the iOS simulator – choose an appropriate run destination.
 Since a custom URL scheme has been defined, a paid Apple developer account, or developer privileges within an organizational Apple Developer program, are required to deploy to an actual device.
 2. In the toolbar, click Run, or choose Product > Run (⌘R).